 VE/VCO2=ventilatory equivalents for carbon dioxide;

-VO2=oxygen consumption
+VO2=oxygen consumption;

-CTEPH=chronic thromboembolic pulmonary hypertension; ERA=endothelin receptor antagonist; PCA=prostacyclin analog; PDE-5=phosphodiesterase type 5; V/Q=ventilation/perfusion
+CTEPH=chronic thromboembolic pulmonary hypertension; ERA=endothelin receptor antagonist; PCA=prostacyclin analog; PDE-5=phosphodiesterase type 5; V/Q=ventilation/perfusion.

 Identify which WHO group your PH patients are in.

-III.PH due to lung disease and/or hypoxia
+III.
+PH associated with lung disease and/or hypoxia

-V.PH with unclear multifactorial mechanisms
+V. PH with unclear and/or multifactorial mechanism

 Adempas is approved for adults with PAH (WHO Group 1) and inoperable or persistent/recurrent CTEPH (WHO Group 4) after surgery.
 Adempas has been studied predominantly in WHO functional class II-III patients.1